KevinDoughty/hyperact/README.md

 #### `removeAllAnimations`
-  Removes all animations, including those not accessible for lack of a name.
+  Removes all animations from the receiver, including those not accessible for lack of a name.

 *Returns*
   `{undefined}`